 - Cayenne Pepper: Adjust this to your preference, or swap it out for a milder spice like chili powder if you're sensitive to spice.

-- Chicken Broth: Vegetable broth can be easily substituted for a vegetarian version of this black-eyed peas crockpot recipe.
+- Chicken Broth: Vegetable broth can be easily substituted for a vegetarian version.

 - Red Wine Vinegar: Apple cider vinegar or white wine vinegar can also be used.